MarcusPFF/portfolio/README.md

 This project hosts my personal portfolio at [marcuspff.com](https://marcuspff.com/), featuring an intelligent, integrated assistant.
 The core focus of this repository is its Retrieval-Augmented Generation (RAG) capabilities, answering queries using my actual work history and experience.

+## LLM Course (Exam) Documentation

+As part of this portfolio, there is a dedicated section titled **LLM Course (Exam)**.
+This serves as a live journal where I document my entire learning journey.
+Every time there is a new course or significant milestone, it is logged and appended there.

 ## Search & Automation Infrastructure

 - **RAG Chatbot:** Powered by Groq (Llama-3) to handle user queries.